oyvindberg/typo/site-in/type-safety/domains.md

 title: Domains
 ---

-If you use domains in postgres like this:
+If you use domains in PostgreSQL like this:

 ```postgresql
 CREATE DOMAIN "OrderNumber" varchar(25) NULL;
 ```

-typo will generate a newtype for it with the corresponding type class instances:
+Typo will generate a newtype for it with the corresponding type class instances:

 ```scala
 /** Domain `public.OrderNumber`